taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Serena rolls her eyes with huge disappointment and disbelief.

-Serena: **"The Orbiters are calling them *'magical tree people'*.
-They might be a mass hallucination by the World Government Peacekeepers, or they could be another group of people who managed to make it back to the surface, and somehow, they've figured out how to adapt to an environment that keeps everyone except the Biononymous underground."**
+Serena: **"I can't believe how privileged and entitled some of these Peacekeepers must be -- they were talking about *'magical tree people'*, and going on about how to *'civilize'* an 'un-contacted tribe'.
+Idiots.
+These people are much more likely to be another group who managed to make it back to the surface, and somehow figured out how to adapt to an environment that keeps everyone except the Biononymous underground."**

 Eireena: **"This morning, we convened an emergency High Council, linking together every Biononymous Green Haven in the Northern Hemisphere.
 There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the World Government does.
 In the end, we decided to leave the choice up to *you*."**